Skip to content

 1. Disability provisions:

-1. address students’ exam needs related to one or more of the following disabilities:
+1. address students’ exam needs impacted by one or more of the following categories of disability:

 1. learning, and/or